alee2602/FreelancerPrototype/README.md

 # FreelancerPrototype
-Initial project of a website offering Freelance services (not responsive)
+Initial project of a website offering Freelance services (responsive)